allenchng/InsightWriting/ThinkingLikeADS.md

 At Insight, we help high achieving scientists transition from academia to industry.
 In this short article, I will highlight how to think more like a data scientist in industry and how previous fellows at Insight have demonstrated this ability to get jobs at leading companies.

+# First, how to not think like a DS
+---

+## Avoid fixating on a technique or technology

+When working with data, the technique and technology you use should align with what best suits the problem.
+Have you ever heard someone say, "Here's some data.
+I don't care what you do, but can you make sure you use word2vec and Spark?"

+Yeah, I didn't think so either.

+### Replicating something a company already does

+The goal of an Insight project is to showcase your creativity and thoughtfulness.
+Can you identify areas of need that are not already being covered?
+Replicating an existing product or a need that is already being served does not help showcase that ability to identify new areas of exploration.

+### Starting with a data set

+One of the first impulses for many people is to find a dataset online and then try to shoehorn that dataset into a problem.
+The problem here is that when you don't start with a top-down approach, you make choices that are not motivated by a problem or a user.
+It is then obvious to companies that you have not started by thinking about the business or the issue.

+---

 ## Focus on product and the business impact

 Pretend for a moment you are a data scientist at a company that is considering whether or not to add a feature to a product.
 To help make your decision, you might use the following questions to drive your analysis.